ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 make connections,
 and really build the valuable professional networks that we all need to be happy in our careers.

-**Giving everyone at the event the direction to meet new people makes it much easier to meet new poeple.**
+**Giving everyone at the event the direction to meet new people makes it much easier to meet new people.**